 If either you or your spouse seeks a divorce, the court will permit it as no-fault.
 Typically, one of you would state incompatibility or irreconcilable differences with no possibility of resolution.
 Since the change in California law in the 1970s, divorce may be easier and more efficient, at least from a procedural standpoint.

-Though not quite as straightforward as a no-fault divorce, an uncontested divorce bears no resemblance to the terrible divorce cases on TV dramas.
+An uncontested divorce bears no resemblance to the terrible divorce cases on TV dramas.

 In an uncontested divorce, you and your spouse agree about all features of your settlement including custody issues, visitation rights, division of property, and financial terms.